tutanck/Drepakin/README.md

   </a>
 </p>

-> Help sickle cell patients find the nearest specialist hospital.
+> This project aims to help sickle cell patients find the specialist hospital closest to the desired location.

 ### ✨ [drepakin.com](drepakin.com)